BettercareHealth/bettercare/child-healthcare/scrub.md

 Under 2 years: It is difficult to measure an infant’s standing height.
 Therefore, the lying length is measured.
 If possible, a measuring board should be used.
 The infant is laid down on his/her back with legs fully extended.
 One person holds the infant’s head against the top board while another person gently stretches the infant’s legs, keeping the knees flat and pressing the heels of the infant’s feet against the bottom board.
 Measuring the distance, to the nearest 1 mm, between the boards gives the length of the infant.
 It is inaccurate to simply measure length with a tape measure.

-For convenience, height is used in this unit.
+For convenience, height is used in this chapter.
 However, whatever is said about the height of older children, applies equally to the length of infants and young children.

 ### 3-5 How should head circumference be measured?